top of page

 There are few areas of the law in which he has not been involved at some point during his career.

-He appears in the peer review publications, Canadian Legal Lexpert® Directory and The Best Lawyers in Canada.
+He appears in the peer review publication The Best Lawyers in Canada.

 ADR Practice

-Bruce has participated as counsel in many mediations, and presently acts as a mediator about ten times per month.
-He has significant experience in dealing with complex multi-party disputes.
+Bruce has participated as counsel in many mediations, and he frequently acts as a mediator.
+At present, the majority of his practice involves acting as a mediator.
+He is comfortable in mediating a wide variety of legal disputes, and has significant experience in dealing with complex multi-party disputes.
 He takes great satisfaction from assisting parties in resolving their cases through out-of-court settlements.

 With Milena Protich, he has acted as Plan Counsel for the Walkerton Compensation Plan since March of 2001, a role which has involved participation in a large number of dispute resolution sessions.

 In past years, Bruce served as chair of the Board of Directors of Kitchener Power Corp., Kitchener-Wilmot Hydro Inc. and Atria Networks Inc., and as an advisor to the board of Atria Networks LP.
-He was a community representative on the Governance Committee of the board of Grand River Hospital, and a member of the Governance Committee of the board of Westmount Golf and Country Club.
-Bruce was also involved with the Kitchener-Waterloo Jaycees, participated as a manager and coach in the Kitchener Minor Hockey Association, and was chair of the Official Board of Trinity United Church.
+He was a community representative on the Governance Committee of the board of Grand River Hospital.
+Bruce was also involved with the Kitchener-Waterloo Jaycees, and participated as a manager and coach in the Kitchener Minor Hockey Association.

 Milena Protich